AdobeDocs/commerce-merchant-services.en/help/quick-checkout/reports.md

 ---
-title: "[!DNL Quick Checkout] reporting"
+title: '[!DNL Quick Checkout] reporting'
-description: "[!DNL Quick Checkout] offers comprehensive reporting information."
+description: '[!DNL Quick Checkout] offers comprehensive reporting information.'
+exl-id: 91c687f4-9953-4c2f-b240-73430603e6a1
 ---
 # Reports

 [!DNL Quick Checkout] for Adobe Commerce and Magento Open Source offers you comprehensive reporting so that you can get detailed information of your store's checkout experience statistics.